 Question of the Day

 We also like to include a few skills-based questions into our morning meeting activities.
+The questions depend on the grade level, but they are meant to strengthen academic skills.
 Here are a few examples of the type of questions we might ask at the beginning of the year.
 You may want to invite students to bring a whiteboard with them so they can first respond quietly.
 This will give some students some much needed think time.

 In the classroom, you can easily display the PowerPoint for students to see.
 If you are distance teaching, you could show the PowerPoint through Zoom or another similar online platform.